shutterstock_1769436821.jpg

 Trails

-There are over a hundred miles of trails that are open to the public from sunrise to sunset.
+There are dozens of miles of trails that are open to the public from sunrise to sunset.
 Explore with friends and find your special place.

 Greg_Young-2676.jpg